GrimReaperSam/GrimReaperSam.github.io/_projects/carpool.md

 ---
 layout: project_single
-image_path: img/projects/piano.jpg
+image_path: img/projects/carpool.jpg
-category: Freelance
+category: University Project
-title: Piano Teacher
+title: Carpooling Scheduler
+published: false
 ---
 The aim of this project was to create a piano teacher software/hardware that guides students using lights over the piano keys.
 I worked on the software part and created a server that handles